Đặc trưng của thịt bò Wagyu

 In Japan, Wagyu beef has different applications depending on the cut or parts used.
 Many international consumers and chefs may opt for high-grade loin cuts by default, but more uncommon and affordable cuts of Wagyu also have unique potential.

-Wagyu round cuts can be grilled, broiled, fried, slow cooked sous vide, reverse seared, prepared rare or sliced thin for hot pot dishes like shabu-shabu or sukiyaki.
+Wagyu cuts can be grilled, broiled, fried, slow cooked sous vide, reverse seared, prepared rare or sliced thin for hot pot dishes like shabu-shabu or sukiyaki.
 The only limit is your imagination!

 Recipes for each chef